StatisticalReinforcementLearningLab/SARAv2/copy_these_files/README.md

 ### Android

-### iOS (language Objective C)
+### iOS

+- Note onesignal uses objective C

 - Follow the exact steps from Onesignal website to push notification for iOS using Ionic.
-It is necessary to include the extra step of `Onesignal Service Extension`.
+It is necessary to include the extra step of `Onesignal Service Extension`

-- ``

-- ``
+- `ios/NotificationService.m`: This file should be used to change the `NotificationService.m` file in `OnesignalNotificationServiceExtension` directory.
+Change the function  `didReceiveNotificationRequest`.
+Once you make the changes, notification will be tracked once the notification is received.

+- `ios/OneSignalPush.m`:  This file should be used to change the `OneSignalPush.m` file in the `Plugins` directory.
+Change the function  `processNotificationOpened`.
+Once you make the changes, we will be able to track like and dislike.